How to Make a Red Velvet Cake Roll

 - Allow the cake to cool completely rolled up in the towel.
 I stick mine in the refrigerator for about 2 hours to speed it up.

 - Remove the cake roll from the refrigerator and allow to sit on the counter for a few minutes to warm up as you prepare the frosting.

 - Make the frosting: In a large bowl using a hand-held or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese for 1 minute on high speed until completely smooth and creamy.
 Beat in the butter until combined.
 Add the confectioners' sugar and vanilla and beat on medium-high speed until combined and creamy.

 - Gently and slowly unroll the cake.
 Flatten it out and spread frosting evenly on top, leaving about a 1/2 inch border around the cake.
 Gently and slowly roll the cake back up, without the towel this time.
 Make sure you're rolling it tightly.
 Some frosting may spill out the sides, that's ok!

-- Loosely cover with plastic wrap and refrigerate for 20 minutes before slicing and serving.
+- Loosely cover with plastic wrap and refrigerate for at least 20 minutes (and up to 1 day, covered) before slicing and serving.
 Dust with more confectioners' sugar, if desired.

 Make ahead tip: You can prepare the cake through step 7 and chill the rolled up cake/towel in the refrigerator for up to 1 day before continuing with step 8.
 Prepared cake roll, with frosting, freezes well for up to 2-3 months.
 Thaw overnight in the refrigerator before slicing and serving.